kantega/heroku-demo/README.md

 "Connect this pipeline to GitHub to enable additional features such as review apps, automatic deploys, and Heroku CI"

 Click "Connect to GitHub" to do just that.
-Enter heroku-demo as the name of the repository to connect to, and return to the pipeline view.
+Enter heroku as the name of the repository to connect to, and return to the pipeline view.

 # Enable automatic deployment

 In trunk-based development, it is considered a best practice to always keep the master branch deployed to the development environment.
-To set it up so that Heroku automatically deploys master to the development stage, click the arrow next to "kantega-heroku-demo-dev" and select "Configure automatic deploys...".
+To set it up so that Heroku automatically deploys master to the development stage, click the arrow next to "<username>-heroku-dev" and select "Configure automatic deploys...".
 Choose the master branch, and click "Enable Automatic Deploys".

 Now, make a small change to src/App.js, save and push to github.
 After a few seconds. you should see